How many of these patterns have you tried?

 They’re fun to knit, eco friendly, and you can match them to your kitchen!
 Let’s knit dishcloths!

 There’s a hugely satisfying feeling about knitting your own dishcloths – and facecloths (washcloths) too!
 There are thousands of patterns, and these little squares are a fantastic way of teaching yourself a new stitch, and a perfect project for beginners.
-Mostly knit in cotton (although cotton/linen blends can be used too), they are fun quick knits to keep your fingers busy without being too taxing.
+Mostly knit in cotton yarn (although cotton/linen blends can be used too), they are fun quick knits to keep your fingers busy without being too taxing.
 They make the most fabulous new home gifts, bundled up with treats for the bathroom or products for the home!
 A simple gesture that is so personal – make them for the kitchen, bathroom or nursery!

 These little squares are knitted corner to corner – and you can customise them anyway you like, with stripes or colour blocks!
 Match the shades to your kitchen or bathroom in your favourite cotton yarn – these are designed for aran weight yarn, but if you make them with DK, they’ll just come out a little bit smaller.